Code-Institute-Submissions/marcusnolan-Milestone-2-Go-Phish_AprResub/README.md

 - How To Play - No errors or warnings
 - Contact - No errors or warnings

+### JSHint
+- Both scripts were passed throrugh JSHint with no errors.
+- Both had warnings but only to do with ES6 e.g "'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."

 ### Usability Testing
 - To test the ease of navigation, legibility, layout of content etc, this website was shared with few friends and family of different ages and different levels of computer/smart device knowledge.
 There were no issues identified regarding the simplicity of navigating or ease of reading or viewing content the website.
 - The testers also clicked all links on a variety of devices and browsers and all came back working correctly.